Sam4larin/Marketing-Campaign-Analysis/README.md

 # Marketing Campaign Analysis
-  # Project Overview
+  # About This Project

- Objective:

-This project analyzes customer behavior, spending habits, and marketing campaign responses to improve targeting strategies and increase customer engagement.
+This project analyzes customer demographics, spending patterns, and campaign effectiveness to evaluate the performance of marketing campaigns and uncover opportunities for improvement.
+Using Python for data preparation and Tableau for visualization, the analysis provides actionable insights and recommendations for optimizing marketing spend and targeting strategies.

-Key Business Problems Addressed:
+Business Problem

-1. Identifying customer segments based on purchasing behavior.
-2. Evaluating marketing campaign effectiveness.
-3. Optimizing product offerings for different customer groups.
-4. Enhancing customer retention and increasing revenue.
+Marketing campaigns are profitable overall but struggle with low customer engagement.
+The company wants to:

+Understand which customers respond to campaigns.

+Identify customer segments with the highest revenue potential.

+Optimize budget allocation across channels and campaigns.

  Technologies & Tools Used: